Residential block at Timber Works

 All Posts

-A man with a beard and short hair is smiling at the camera; the image background features geometric shapes in blue, black, white, and red.
+Sam Ward, a man with a beard and short hair, smiles against a gray background, surrounded by geometric shapes in teal, black, white, and red.

 LATEST PROJECTS